0xProject/0x-monorepo/packages/react-docs-example/README.md

 ## Usage

 This package is intended as a boilerplate for creating and hosting your own documentation page.
-Copy it's contents into a new directory to get started.
+Clone/fork it's contents into a new directory to get started.

 #### Install Dependencies